 Welcome to your ultimate Fes travel guide in Morocco.

-When you land into Fes, you’ll quickly discover that it’s one of the most rambunctious cities that you can visit in Morocco!
+When you land in Fes, you’ll quickly discover that it’s one of the most rambunctious cities that you can visit in Morocco!

 It’s a labyrinth of medinas, colours, mosques, madrassas, tagine, and beautiful chaos around every corner.
 You will really enjoy getting lost and discovering its hidden secrets.

-I have to admit that at first I was a little overwhelmed.
-With 9,000 streets in the Medina alone, it can be like working out a puzzle.
+I have to admit that at first, I was a little overwhelmed.
+With 9,000 streets in the Old Medina alone, it can be like working out a puzzle.

-Although I’d been to Marrakesh, Fes was more of a deeper experience into exploring Moroccan culture.
+Although I’d been to Marrakesh, Fes was more of a deeper experience in exploring Moroccan culture.

 I would see beautiful leather shoes one minute, then a goat’s head on a spike the next.
 It wasn’t as glamorous, but it was richer in so many ways.